When you partner with a payment processor, you’ll receive a monthly statement that breaks down all the ways you’re paying for their services.

 However, diners who have elite credit cards are also more likely to dine out – and rack up larger restaurant bills when they do – so the processing fees may be something worth absorbing.

-As a restaurant owner, the more payment options you offer, the better.
+As a restaurant owner, the more payment processing options you offer, the better.
 This may include:

 Freedom and flexibility for your customers is good, but it’s important to keep in mind that not all payments are created equal.